Free Pictures of Butterflies

 Migratory butterfly that arrives from europe every year.
 They can hibernate over winter and emerge looking rather shabby in the following spring but are often killed off by the cold.
 They love to eat rotten fruit but also are frquently seen on many native flowers.
 This is one of the few British Butterflies I have also found high on the hillside flying across farmers fields with not a flower in sight.
 Remarkable long distance butterflies and beautiful to behold

-Free Pictures of Comma Butterflies - Polygonia c-album
+Comma Butterflies - Polygonia c-album

 My personal favourite for overall impact the comma is a wonderful butterfly

 Undoubtedly my favourite British butterfly.
 I have always enjoyed watching this raggedy shaped butterfly as it feeds on flower heads.
 It gets its name from the small white 'comma' shape on its undersides.
 The butterfly likes gardens and hedgerows and hibernates in Britain overwinter.
 The ragged wing shape is supposed to resemble a dead leaf and thus is a help with camouflage.

 Very common European butterfly and the only member of the Inachis genus